myguybetter/GoogleIPHunter/README.md

 ![progress](http://progressed.io/bar/100?title=progress)

-**Note: Since censys.io had already set limits on free users' queries (250 times/month), I couldn't update these data more often.
-But I would try my best to update them.
-Sorry for that :(**

 This project 'GoogleIPHunter' is mainly for collecting global google ipv4 addresses.
 Mostly Google Global Cache IPs (GGC).

 GGC IPs provide with 3 kinds of certs, including **"google.com (these ones could be applied to hosts)"**, **"*.googlevideo.com"** and **"edgestatic.com"**. ips with those certs above can be used in GAE like proxies (Goproxy, XX-net etc.).